TryHackMe: Metasploit Exploitation - Walkthrough

 Let’s try the EnternalBlue exploit (use 2).

 Run show options to see that we have to set RHOSTS (as usual).
-Follow it by running set RHOSTS <ip>.
+Set this option by running set RHOSTS <ip>.
 Finish by running exploit.

 Running the exploit